PRIMAVERA-H2020/pre-proc/README.md

 1. Make the Rose suite aware of these new tasks: `rose suite-run --reload --no-gcontrol`
 1. In the Rose suite (but under Python 3): `bin/add_new_tasks.py -l debug <rose_task_names_new.json>`

 pre-proc uses the Django framework for database access.
-The database is an sqlite database that allows fixes to be mapped to datarequests.
+The database is an sqlite database that allows fixes to be mapped to data requests.
 To run the tests: `python manage.py test`.